 |

-Jar: roll log 1.5 cm long from any colour of polymer clay.
-With ball ended tool make not deep hollow in the end |
+Jar: roll a log 1.5 cm long from any colour of polymer clay.
+With the ball ended tool create a socket

 |